Things To Do When Feeling Sad

 Be Aware of the Food You Consume

-Something as simple as consuming food can help improve your mood.
+Something as simple as consuming healthy food can help improve your mood.
 Something like low blood sugar can have a definite effect on your state of mind.
 A simple snack might be all that's needed to make you feel better again.
 Before reaching for a doughnut or ice cream, take a moment to think about it as part of your overall diet.
 Eating something that consists of nothing, but sugar and refined starches will digest very quickly, boosting your energy for a while but soon leaving you low again.
 Consider a healthier option, such as peanut brittle or celery with peanut butter.
 You should allow yourself to consume foods that you enjoy but learning the impact that different foods have on your body can make a huge difference.
 What we consume is directly related to the way we feel.

 What to Do When Feeling Sad All of The Time